mideind/GreynirServer/README.md

 ## Natural language processing for Icelandic

-Try Reynir (in Icelandic) at [http://greynir.is](http://greynir.is)
+Try Reynir (in Icelandic) at [https://greynir.is](https://greynir.is)

-*Reynir* is a proof-of-concept project that aims to extract processable information from Icelandic text and allow natural language querying of that information.
+*Reynir* is a proof-of-concept project that aims to **extract processable information from Icelandic text** and allow **natural language querying** of that information.

-Reynir scrapes and tokenizes chunks of text from web pages and parses the token streams according to a hand-written context-free grammar.
+Reynir scrapes and tokenizes chunks of text from web pages and parses the token streams according to a **hand-written context-free grammar** for the Icelandic language.
 The resulting parse forests are disambiguated using scoring heuristics to find the best parse trees.
 The trees are then stored in a database and processed by grammatical pattern matching modules to obtain statements of fact and relations between stated facts.

 Reynir is most effective for text that is objective and factual, i.e. has a relatively high ratio of concrete concepts such as numbers, amounts, dates, person and entity names, etc.

-Reynir is innovative in its ability to parse and disambiguate text written in a grammatically complex language, such as Icelandic, which does not lend itself easily to statistical parsing methods.
+Reynir is innovative in its ability to parse and disambiguate text written in a **grammatically complex language**, such as Icelandic, which does not lend itself easily to statistical parsing methods.
 Reynir uses grammatical features, i.e. cases, genders, persons (1st, 2nd, 3rd), number (singular/plural) and various verb modes applied appropriately to nouns, verbs, adjectives and prepositions to guide and disambiguate parses.
 Its optimized Earley-based parser is fast and